dgme-syz/MixTokenizer/README.md

 # Inject MixTokenizer into your model
 python3 scripts/install_mix.py /path/to/your/model/ --mix_dir mix/

+# Rename inject dir
+python3 scripts/rename.py /path/to/your/model/ --new new_inject_dir_name

 # Uninstall MixTokenizer and restore original files
 python3 scripts/uninstall_mix.py /path/to/your/model/ --mix_dir_name mix